Uzbekistan - Country Commercial Guide

 • indications of the conditions included in the agreement by reference to an electronic document posted in a publicly available information resource

 The Cabinet of Ministers is responsible for implementation of state policy and programs in e-commerce and coordinates the activities of state bodies in this field.
-The Ministry for Development of Information Technologies and Communications is specially authorized by Cabinet of Ministers to oversee e-commerce.
+The Ministry of Digital Technologies is specially authorized by Cabinet of Ministers to oversee e-commerce.

 Consumer Behavior

-The most popular online platform is Glotr, which allows local companies to create websites to sell products and services.
-Individual-to-individual transactions are more popular on OLX and Arba.
 AliExpress dominates cross-border e-commerce in Uzbekistan.
+The largest Russian online retailer Wildberries entered Uzbekistan market in February 2022.
+Glotr provides an opportunity for companies to open their websites on its platform and sell goods online.
 Companies also actively use social networks (Facebook, Telegram and others) to promote their products and services.
+OLX is popular for individual-to-individual trades.
 Several banks offer entrepreneurs and companies payment tools to set up e-commerce services on their websites and applications, which enable their customers to pay for products and services online.
 The State postal service company created a national online trading platform Unisavdo and plans to turn it into a massive e-marketplace by 2025.
-IT Park Uzbekistan, which was established in July 2019, includes 588 resident companies offering different types of digital services.
-The IT Park administration (info@it-park.uz) can help clients connect to service providers.
+Tradeuz.com platform was launched in 2022 to help local SMEs to find potential partners abroad for export of products from Uzbekistan.